QubitPi/management-blogs/docs/_posts/2021-05-04-janusgraph.md

 ##### ConfiguredGraphFactory

+###### What is ConfiguredGraphFactory

+Similar to the [JanusGraphFactory](#janusgraphfactory), the `ConfiguredGraphFactory` is an access point to your graphs.
+These graph factories provide methods for dynamically managing the graphs hosted on the server.

 `ConfiguredGraphFactory` is different from [`JanusGraphFactory`](#janusgraphfactory) in the sense that `ConfiguredGraphFactory` can only be used if you have configured your server to use the `ConfigurationManagementGraph` APIs at server start.